doniobidov/ddpo/README.md

 Official repository for the AAAI 2026 paper **Dynamic Deep Prompt Optimization for Defending Against Jailbreak Attacks on LLMs**.

 The repository is organized by model.
-Each model directory contains notebooks for DDPO training and evaluation, and the `Data/` directory contains the shared input files.
+Each model directory contains notebooks for DDPO training and evaluation, and the `Data/` directory contains the input files.

 ## Citation